How the NCAA women’s Final Four was born

 The first basketball coach to take three different schools to the Final Four (Cheyney State, 1982; Iowa, 1993; Rutgers, 2000 and 2007) and was enshrined into the Naismith Basketball Hall of Fame in 2009.

 “There was no decision on my part [about competing in the NCAA tournament rather than AIAW] because we didn’t have any money.
-Cheney was so poor… a sporting goods company in West Chester, Pa., which wasn’t that far from Cheyney, gave us some letter ‘C’s because we had gotten some white sweaters we could put them on.
+Cheyney was so poor… a sporting goods company in West Chester, Pa., which wasn’t that far from Cheyney, gave us some letter ‘C’s because we had gotten some white sweaters we could put them on.
 So, all the sudden, now, we [had a] uniform, and now we had a big letter ‘C.’ We didn’t have money to afford anything like that … We didn’t have equipment.
 We didn’t even have a trainer. … I didn’t get paid a dime … The only thing I asked my department head to do was, ‘Could you please not schedule a class at 8 o’clock in the morning [after a basketball game] because you never know where we we’re [traveling home] from?’
 I would have done anything to coach for free.”

 Sonja Hogg